Day 1 UK to Lima

 It's important to allow your body time to acclimatise to the high altitude in Peru, so we've left today free for you to do just that.Meals included: B

-Next, you'll visit the impressive Inca ruins of the Ollantaytambo fortress and temple, which offer a fascinating insight into the distinctive Inca style of building.
-The site was under construction at the time of the Spanish invasion, therefore many of the buildings were abandoned and remained unfinished.Meals included: B
+The impressive Inca ruins of the Ollantaytambo fortress and temple offer an insight into the distinctive Inca building style and also deserve your attention.
+The site was being built at the time when the Spanish invaded, therefore much of the building was abandoned and remained unfinished.Meals included: B

 Day 5 Machu Picchu